O Lord, Make Thy Servant Charles: who composed the Coronation anthem? | Classical Music

-'O Lord, Make Thy Servant Charles': who composed the new Coronation anthem?
+'O Lord, Make Thy Servant Charles': who composed the new Coronation anthem and what are the lyrics?

-The specially composed Coronation anthem will be first performed by The Sixteen on 27 April
+The specially composed Coronation anthem was first performed by The Sixteen on 27 April

 Renowned choral ensemble The Sixteen has made a special recording of William Byrd’s coronation anthem 'O Lord, Make Thy Servant (Elizabeth)'.